 Located in an increasingly diverse metropolitan area, Wagner College is committed to scholarship and community outreach relevant to the needs of New York City.
 Wagner values equity, diversity (domestic and international), and inclusion at every level of the institution, and seeks to build a community of students, faculty, and administrators who reflect the diversity of society.
 In keeping with its values, it encourages applications from diverse candidates and candidates who support diversity and internationalization efforts.

 Applications received by Nov 24th will be considered for preliminary interviews at the AAA meetings.
-Final application deadline is December 1st.
+Final application deadline is December 22nd (the closing date has been extended) .
 All application materials must be submitted as a single pdf document via email to firstname.lastname@example.org.
 Required materials include (1) a letter of interest, (2) a curriculum vitae, (3) contact information for three recommenders, (4) a 2-page teaching statement.
 This statement should include a brief teaching philosophy, examples of pedagogical techniques used, and experience in a liberal arts institutions.